 Female condoms as a group were classified by the FDA as Class III medical devices in 1989.
-Class III medical devices are deemed by the FDA to carry potential risks with use which must be tested prior to FDA approval, referred to as Premarket Approval (PMA), for sale in the U.S. As a Class III medical device, prior to selling FC2 in the U.S., the Company was required to submit a PMA application containing technical information on the use of FC2 such as pre-clinical and clinical safety and efficacy studies which were gathered together in a required format and content.
+Class III medical devices are deemed by the FDA to carry potential risks with use, so must be tested prior to FDA approval, referred to as Premarket Approval (PMA), for sale in the U.S. As a Class III medical device, prior to selling FC2 in the U.S., the Company was required to submit a PMA application containing technical information on the use of FC2 such as pre-clinical and clinical safety and efficacy studies which were gathered together in a required format and content.
 The FC2 PMA was approved by the FDA as a Class III medical device in March 2009.

 FC2 received the CE Mark which allows it to be marketed throughout the European Union.
-FC2 has also been approved by Brazil's, India's and other regulatory authorities.
+FC2 has also been approved by regulatory authorities in Brazil, India and other jurisdictions.